Greenwood Park Mall shooting: Perpetrator

-Jonathan Sapirman (born November 30, 2001), the shooter, had no adult criminal history, but had gotten into a fight while attending Greenwood High School in his hometown in Indiana, and was a juvenile runaway.
-An article on Heavy.com said that Sapirman "was from a troubled family", and his parents divorced in 2017 (with his father moving to Surprise, Arizona, and his mother subsequently losing her job).
-He lived in a motel until March 2017.
-Later during the year, Sapirman was placed in a foster family at the Department of Child Services in Indianapolis, but was kicked out after an occurrence of abuse, and a guardianship petition was submitted by his older brother in 2018.
-He had a job in a warehouse, which he quit in May, lived in an apartment, from which he was facing eviction by July.
+Jonathan Sapirman (November 30, 2001 – July 17, 2022), the shooter, was a local resident and had no adult criminal history, but had gotten into a fight while attending Greenwood High School in the town of Greenwood, Indiana, and was a juvenile runaway.
+He had a job in a warehouse, which he quit in May, and lived in an apartment from which he was facing eviction by July.
 Prior to the shooting, he burned his laptop in the oven of his apartment, put his cell phone in a toilet at the shopping center, and allegedly made at least one post on 4chan.

 According to a press conference about the shooting, the shooter's most used social-media website was Reddit, where across a 5-year period from 2017 to 2022, he made over 700 comments on posts about mass shooters via his 2 Reddit accounts, u/greatergermanicreich and u/grobergermanic; however, none of the comments indicated he was planning on committing a shooting.
 Most of his posts were discussions or debates about other high-profile mass shootings around America.
 He acknowledged that he researched mass shooters and serial killers, and he seemingly enjoyed debating with others about the tactics, motives, and details about these incidents.
 Sapirman was also fascinated with Nazi Germany.

-Reactions

-The mayor of Greenwood, Mark W. Myers, commended Elisjsha Dicken for preventing additional tragedy, stating, "On behalf of the city of Greenwood, I am grateful for his quick action and heroism in this situation."
-Governor Eric Holcomb, former vice president Mike Pence, representative Jim Banks, representative Jackie Walorski, representative Jim Baird, Representative Trey Hollingsworth, Representative Greg Pence, Indiana Attorney General Todd Rokita, and Senator Mike Braun made similar statements.